-GoDaddy and WordPress are two of the most recognized names in the hosting and web development community.
-For decades, GoDaddy has been the most popular place to register domains and today has more than 71 million of them under its purview.
-GoDaddy’s also a big player in the hosting game with more than 5 million sites calling it home.
-Not to be outdone, the giant of web building software, WordPress, has become a household name and is now said to power more than 27% of sites on the web.
+For decades, GoDaddy has been the most popular place to register domains and is also a big player in the hosting game with more than 5 million sites calling it home.
+Not to be outdone, the giant of web building software, WordPress, has become a household name and is now said to power more than 34% of sites on the web.

-These numbers are nothing to sneeze at.
 With this type of popularity, GoDaddy and WordPress must be doing something right.
 And the good news is the two can be used in tandem.
-Many site owners are enjoying the benefits of the versatility and speed that come with combining powerful WordPress software and GoDaddy’s managed hosting services.
+Many site owners enjoy the benefits that come with combining powerful WordPress software and GoDaddy’s managed hosting services.
 Let’s take a look at how the two stack up.

 GoDaddy WordPress Hosting Review: 4.7 Rating